Akshaykviit023/Automobile-Driver-Safety-System/README.md

 # Automobile-Driver-Safety-System
 Drowsiness detection system integrated with PC and Arduino UNO to create an alert system.
 And creating a system to alert the nearest emergency points whenever the driver accident is encountered.

-A project done for the course CSE3505 - Essentials of Data Analytics under <b>ELANGO N M</b>
+A project done for the course CSE1901 - Technical Answers for Real-World Problems under <b>Dr.Jayanthi.R</b>
 <h3>Team members</h3>
 <ul>
 <li><b>AKSHAY GIRISH 20BCE1573</b> Github: <a href="https://github.com/Akshaykviit023">Akshaykviit023</a></li>